cloud-gov/cg-site/_kbarticles/2021-05-24-secureauth-issues.md

 If these steps don't work, [GSA also has a tool that can clear these items](https://secureauth.gsa.gov/secureauth2/cleancert.aspx).
 Note - if you are a Mac user, this site will only work in Safari.

-## If you are using the cloud.gov identity provider (IDP)
+## If you are using the Cloud.gov identity provider (IDP)

-For users that log in with the cloud.gov IDP, if a user hasn't logged in in 90 days their account will be deactivated for security purposes.
+For users that log in with the Cloud.gov IDP, if a user hasn't logged in in 90 days their account will be deactivated for security purposes.
 You should receive an email notice when a deactivation is imminent, and you may experience receiving SAML errors when logging in (even after a password reset).

 Some things you can try: